Chalarangelo/30-seconds-of-code/README.md

 Joins all given URL segments together, then normalizes the resulting URL.

-Use `String.join('/')` to combine URL segments, then a series of `String.replace()` calls with various regexps to normalize the resulting URL (remove double slashes, add proper slashes for protocol, remove slashes before parameters, combine parameters with `'&'` and normalize first parameter delimiter).
+Use `String.join('/')` to combine URL segments, then a series of `String.prototype.replace()` calls with various regexps to normalize the resulting URL (remove double slashes, add proper slashes for protocol, remove slashes before parameters, combine parameters with `'&'` and normalize first parameter delimiter).

 ```js
 const URLJoin = (...args) =>